tomwhartung/always_learning_python/19-django_forms_exp/README.md

 Also, for now anyway, we will **score the quiz in the browser.**

 In the future, we may want to store questionnaire results and scores in the database, but this is not desired in the near term.

+## Work flow

+The flow is:

+1. Create or update a forms class in forms.py
+2. Add a route for the form to urls.py
+3a.
+Add code to initialize the incomplete ("unbound") form (if necessary) in views.py 3b.
+Add code to process the completed ("bound") form in views.py
+4. Create or update the template as necessary

+### forms.py

+Put **all** experimental forms in forms.py .

+### urls.py

+Don't be afraid to use longish, descriptive routes.

+### views.py

+Feel free to add a view for each variation of each form.

+We will pick and choose the code we like from here when the time comes.

+### Template: quiz.html

+Use quiz.html as the template for all forms.

+We will pick and choose the code we like from here when the time comes.